 The Limited Partnership is not separately assessable for tax purposes.
-Its tax consequences pass through directly to the Limited Partners in proportion to their shareholding.
+Its tax consequences pass through directly to the investors in proportion to their shareholding.
 In the early years until silviculture is completed, Investors will enjoy higher tax deductions.
-Refer to section 9 on page 35 for further details.
+Refer to Section 9 on page 38 for further details.